SAASphysics/course-physics/src/lessons/week1.rst

     (225,000 piano tunings per year in Chicago) / (1000 piano tunings per year per piano tuner) = 225 piano tuners in Chicago.

-You may quibble about the precise numbers used in each step, but if the task is to estimate how many piano tuners there are (rather than just look it up), these *are* the calculations you need to do.
+You may quibble about the precise numbers used in each step, but if the task is to estimate how many piano tuners there are (rather than just look it up), these *are* the calculations you need to do, and refining the estimate just requires getting better estimates for each "conversion" step in the process.

-Similarly, how do you:

- 2. convert from feet to miles?

- 3. convert from miles per hour to furlongs per fortnight?
+When you are trying to solve a problem like this,you should start with the following steps:

+ 1. Question -- is it clear to everyone what you are trying to answer?
+ 2. Make a guess.
+Include a range of the lowest and highest possible values.
+ 3. Make an educated guess through a combination of calculation and estimation -- this is the "conversion" process.
+ 4. Refine if necessary.